Executive Director, Transportation Policy Innovation Centre; Adjunct Research Professor; Instructor

-Dr. Rioux was appointed Adjunct Research Professor on January 1, 2020, and Public Servant in Residence on October 5, 2020, in the School of Public Policy and Administration.
+Marc Rioux was appointed Adjunct Research Professor on January 1, 2020 in the School of Public Policy and Administration.
+He was also a Public Servant in Residence from October 5, 2020 until September 21, 2021.
 He is also the Executive Director of the Transportation Policy Innovation Centre (TPIC) since October 5, 2020.

 Before joining the School, he served as the Executive Director, Air Policy (International) at Transport Canada.
 In this capacity, he was responsible for all aspects of international air policy, including the implementation of the Blue Sky policy, as well as Transport Canada’s commitments related to air services under the Canadian Tourism Strategy.
 He also had responsibilities with respect to the implementation of the Canada-United States Preclearance Agreement in Canada.